AviSantoso/dafc/README.md

 ## Disclaimer

-This tool sends your code (excluding ignored files) to external Large Language Models (via OpenRouter).
+This tool sends your code (excluding ignored files) to external Large Language Models via the configured API endpoint.
 *   **Do not use this tool if your codebase contains sensitive information** (secrets, PII, etc.) that should not leave your environment.
 Standard security practices apply: keep secrets out of your code and use `.gitignore` / `.dafcignore` appropriately.
-Use a `.env` file for API keys.
+Use a `.env` file for API keys and ensure it's listed in your ignore files.
 *   Use this tool responsibly and at your own risk.
 LLM outputs may contain errors or security vulnerabilities – **always review generated code carefully.**

 ## License